 INTRODUCTION

-WHAT IS SPHINX POSE?
+WHAT IS SPHINX POSE

-BENEFITS OF LUMBAR STRENGTHENING
+THE BENEFITS OF LUMBAR STRENGTHENING

 MUSCLES ENGAGED DURING SPHINX POSE